mooofin/PSPPS/README.md

 Step 5: First Graphics.
 Set up a window using a library like winit.
 Implement the most basic GPU commands to clear the screen to a specific color.
 Getting the first "hello world" homebrew program to display a colored screen is a massive milestone.

 Step 6: Iterate for Years.
-From here, you would spend years slowly implementing more and more instructions, kernel functions, and GPU commands, fixing thousands of bugs along the way.
+From here, you would spend years slowly implementing more and more instructions, kernel functions, and GPU commands, fixing thousands of bugs along the way